 Preventive Visit: Preventive care visits/services are designed to keep you healthy or to prevent illness, and are not intended to treat an existing illness, injury or condition.

-Primary Care Practitioner (Personal Provider): The practitioner (physician, nurse practitioner or physician’s assistant) that you choose from the Elevate network to supervise, coordinate and provide initial and basic care to you.
+Primary Care Practitioner (Personal Provider): The practitioner (physician, nurse practitioner or physician’s assistant) that you choose from your plan network to supervise, coordinate and provide initial and basic care to you.
 The personal provider initiates referrals for specialist care and maintains continuity of patient care (usually a physician practicing internal medicine, family practice or pediatrics).

 Prior Authorization: If approved, provides an assurance by the plan to pay for a medically necessary covered benefit provided by a designated provider for an eligible plan member and is received prior to receiving a specific service, treatment or care.
 This process can be initiated by a provider, patient or designated patient representative.

 Prudent Layperson: A non-expert using good judgment and reason.